-The SM18 Systems
+Introduction to the SM18 Systems

 The SM18 system is a combined motor and sound decoder consisting of two stacked circuit boards.
-The smaller upper board handles sound while the larger lower board controls the motor, lighting and function outputs of the system.
+The smaller upper board handles motor control while the larger lower board controls the sound, lighting and function outputs of the system.
 While the physical connection points vary among the SM18 models, the purpose and positions a the same across the series.
 Following is information common to all three SM18 variants, with type specific information and illustrations in there own sections of this guide.